Sunday, June 5, 2011

-The Yankees have won 5 of their first 8 on this roadtrip.
+The Yankees have won 5 of their 1st 8 on this roadtrip.
 Taking 6 of 9 would be excellent, particularly considering that, while I was growing up, a West Coast roadtrip (especially in August) usually meant doom for the Pinstripes.
-If we lose today, and only get 5 of 9, that's still better than losing 7 of 9, or as I call it the Borg Roadtrip.
+If we lose today, and only get 5 of 9, that's still better than losing 7 of 9 -- or, as I retroactively call it, the Borg Roadtrip.
 This time, resistance was far from futile; in fact, it was impressive.

 I'm still mad about the Red Bulls' choke against the Columbus Crew last night, but at least the Yankees closed an interesting but not especially satsifying day for me with a win.

 Uncle Mike needs him some beach and some boardwalk.
 But I got up too late to go to Atlantic City (with, in addition to its casinos and the original boardwalk, its connections to Ocean City, Wildwood, Cape May and others).
 I could go to Point Pleasant Beach, but that could mean invoking the Curse of Martell's: The Yankees have never, ever won when I eat (or drink) at Martell's Sea Breeze.
 They're like 0-20 over a 20-year stretch.